 - Allows the consumer NF to request to set up, modify or terminate a secure LCS-UP connection for a target UE.

 - Allows the consumer NF to get notified about status or modification of a secure LCS-UP connection for a target UE.

+- Allows the consumer NF to request the Location Measurement data used for ML model training or ML model performance monitoring for Direct AI/ML based Positioning.

 The events to trigger location estimation notification are defined in clause 4.1a.5.1